cphdat3sem2019spring/Week-01/README.md

 ## Day 3 (30/1) Continuous Integration and Test Driven Design
 ### Before this lesson you should
-- :green_book: [Continuous Integration (10 min)](https://www.thoughtworks.com/continuous-integration) This will form the basis for a class discussion, SO MAKE SURE to read this BEFORE the lessen
+- :green_book: [Continuous Integration (10 min)](https://www.thoughtworks.com/continuous-integration) This will form the basis for a class discussion, so read this BEFORE the lessen
 - :green_book: [What is DevOps (5-10 min](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-devops)
 - :green_book: [Integration, -Delivery and -Deployment explained](https://www.devon.nl/en/continuous-integration-delivery-deployment/) Pease note, there is not one right definition of these topics, this is the one we will use this semester